link-intersystems/lis-commons/README.md

 Provides support for sql related tasks like statement creation.
 This module provides a simple support for creating sql statements.
 At the moment it only supports insert statements.
-It is primarily made for the H2 dialect, but might also work for some other dialects.
+It is primarily made for the H2 dialect, but might also task for some other dialects.
 You can extend the DefaultSqlDialect to adapt the module to your needs.
 If you do so please make a pull request to let me integrate the dialect into this library.